sparkfun/sfe-iot-node-lorawan/docs/verbose_output.md

 On this page, the parameters that have **Value Types** codes are enabled for LoRaWAN transmission.

-> [!NOTE]
+### Disabled Parameters

-> Parameters that are disabled are not sent to the LoRaWAN.
+Note - Parameters that are disabled are not sent to the LoRaWAN.

 ## Startup Messages